US STOCKS-Wall St steadies after Lighthizer, Powell, Cohen testimonies

 Also on Wednesday, Trump’s former lawyer Michael Cohen called the president a “conman” but said he had no direct evidence Trump colluded with Moscow to bolster his White House campaign ahead of the 2016 election.

-“Most people were expecting some kind of bombshell out of Cohen’s testimony.
-The naysayers didn’t get what they wanted so the market recovered,” said Brian Belski, chief investment strategist at BMO Capital Markets in New York.
+Brian Belski, chief investment strategist at BMO Capital Markets in New York said that the market recovered when investors realize there would not be “some kind of bombshell out of Cohen’s testimony.”

-Belski also saw India-Pakistan tensions as a support for U.S. assets as investors sought safer alternatives to emerging markets.
+He also saw India-Pakistan tensions as a support for U.S. assets as investors sought alternatives to emerging markets.

-Optimism on trade and Fed policy have boosted equities from December lows in recent weeks, with the S&P 500 index roughly 5 percent below its record closing high hit in late September.
+Optimism on trade and Fed policy had boosted equities from December lows in recent weeks, with the S&P 500 index roughly 5 percent below its record closing high hit in late September.

+“Investors are stepping back and taking a pause to see how these news events play out,” Carol Schleif, Deputy Chief Investment Officer, Abbot Downing in Minneapolis, MN.

-Of the 11 major S&P sectors, six were trading lower with the healthcare index weighing the most.
-Shares of health insurers and pharmacy benefit managers slipped after pharma executive comments on Tuesday at a Senate hearing and the introduction of a bill aimed at moving all Americans into a government health insurance program.
+Of the 11 major S&P sectors, seven closed lower with the healthcare index 0.5 percent decline weighing the most.
+Health insurer and pharmacy benefit manager shares slipped after a Senate hearing and the introduction of a bill aimed at moving all Americans into a government health insurance program on Tuesday.

-Also dragging on the sector was a 14.5 percent drop in shares of Mylan NV after the generic drugmaker missed quarterly profit estimates and forecast weak 2019 earnings.
+A 15 percent drop in Mylan NV shares was another drag after the generic drugmaker missed quarterly profit estimates and forecast weak 2019 earnings.

-However, losses on the S&P 500 were limited as a rise in oil prices boosted the energy sector, which rose 0.8 percent.

-Best Buy Co Inc jumped 15.7 percent after the consumer electronics retailer beat analysts’ estimates for quarterly same-store sales, while announcing a hike in dividend and a plan to buy back shares
+Best Buy Co Inc jumped 14 percent after the consumer electronics retailer beat analysts’ estimates for quarterly same-store sales, while announcing a dividend hike and a share buyback plan.

-Declining issues outnumbered advancing ones on the NYSE by a 1.05-to-1 ratio; on Nasdaq, a 1.13-to-1 ratio favored advancers.
+Declining issues outnumbered advancing ones on the NYSE by a 1.05-to-1 ratio; on Nasdaq, a 1.07-to-1 ratio favored advancers.

-The S&P 500 posted 22 new 52-week highs and 4 new lows; the Nasdaq Composite recorded 54 new highs and 27 new lows.
-(Additional reporting by Shreyashi Sanyal and Medha Singh in Bengaluru; Editing by Anil D’Silva and Sonya Hepinstall)
+The S&P 500 posted 25 new 52-week highs and 4 new lows; the Nasdaq Composite recorded 58 new highs and 30 new lows.

+Volume on U.S. exchanges was 7.30 billion shares, compared with the 7.34 billion average for the last 20 trading days.
+(Additional reporting by Caroline Valetkevitch in New York, Shreyashi Sanyal and Medha Singh in Bengaluru; Editing by Anil D’Silva, Sonya Hepinstall and Susan Thomas)